dltj/dltj-blog/content/2022-02-03-issue-83-cdl-wwe-childrens-book.md

 ---
 Greetings from the wintery mix that is central Ohio.
 The local school district called off school yesterday afternoon in preparation for what came today.
-Also yesterday: Ohio's own "Buckeye Chuck" {% include robustlink.html href="https://crawfordcountynow.com/local/buckeye-chuck-doesnt-see-his-shadow/" versionurl="https://web.archive.org/web/20220202215459/https://crawfordcountynow.com/local/buckeye-chuck-doesnt-see-his-shadow/" versiondate="2022-02-02" title="Buckeye Chuck doesn’t see his shadow! | Crawford County Now" anchor="predicted an early spring" %}.
+Also yesterday: Ohio's own "Buckeye Chuck" {{ robustlink(href="https://crawfordcountynow.com/local/buckeye-chuck-doesnt-see-his-shadow/", versionurl="https://web.archive.org/web/20220202215459/https://crawfordcountynow.com/local/buckeye-chuck-doesnt-see-his-shadow/", versiondate="2022-02-02", title="Buckeye Chuck doesn’t see his shadow! | Crawford County Now", anchor="predicted an early spring") }}.
 Let's be grateful for snow days (and teenagers who shovel snow) and for predictions of early spring.

 In the meantime, the threads this week: